rmsk2/tokenissuer/README.md

 service which can be called by any client who needs a JWT.

-As the service consuming the issued JWT is different from `tokenissuer` and because `tokenisser` can not be "hidden" behind an ingress to create the illusion that it has the same origin as the comsuming service it is necessary that `tokenissuer` can be called via CORS.
+As the service consuming the issued JWT is different from `tokenissuer` and because `tokenisser` can not be "hidden" behind an ingress to create the illusion that it has the same origin as the consuming service it is necessary that `tokenissuer` can be called via CORS.

 As I have found out combining CORS with TLS client authentication creates compatibility issues.
 As far as I have understood the whole